secretstartups/handbook/content/handbook/marketing/inbound-marketing/search-marketing/seo-content-manual.md

 1. Identify goals and execute keyword research based on the target topic.
 Execute gap analysis on performing competitive content to identify what has traction within search based on intent type.
 2. Execute internal content audit and identify existing live assets which can be included within the cluster.
 This has two main impacts, firstly it ensures we are not creating overlapping content and, secondly including live content that has traction speeds up the ranking process.
 3. Establish a pillar page to tie these assets together and formalise your cluster and provide a hub for your links to and from these pages.
 At times it is possible to expand upon a suitable existing page to create your pillar page, other times it may be necessary to create a new page to satisfy this function.
 4. Establish your internal linking structure to tie all elements together.
 All cluster pages should link to the pillar page, and the pillar page should link out to all the cluster pages.
-Be sure to use optimised anchor text terms for your hyperlinks.
+Be sure to use optimized anchor text terms for your hyperlinks.

 ### Maintenance of your content cluster